wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 balance ambition and affirmation?

 Unfortunately I still don't have a good heuristic for that.
-It really varies case by case, but I think just seeing that we have both options puts us in a better place than thinking we're confined to one.
+It really varies case by case, but I think just seeing that we have two options puts us in a better place than thinking we're confined to one.

 #My aftermath